-Your detector will alert you to potentially hazardous CO concentrations in your home when maintained properly.
+Your detector will alert you to potentially hazardous CO concentrations in your caravan when maintained properly.
 To maintain your FireAngel detector in proper working order, and to ensure that the sensor will last for the lifetime of the product, it is recommended that you:

-- Test the sounder, power pack and circuitry of your detector at least once per week by pressing the Test/Reset button briefly (see above). - Perform the Sensor Test once every month (See of the CO-9X user manual for more details). - Keep the detector free of dust by gently vacuuming the case with a soft brush attachment once per month.
+- Test the sounder, power pack and circuitry of your detector at least once per week by pressing the Test/Reset button briefly (see above). - Perform the Sensor Test once every month (See p39). - Keep the detector free of dust by gently vacuuming the case with a soft brush attachment once per month.